CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/xml/convert-xml/convert-structure-to-xml-block.md

 ### Duplicate Nodes At The Same Level

-If an  multiple duplicate nodes are required at the same level, they are defined using a [Key Value Pair][] where the key is the duplicated node and the value is a list of each duplicate nodes data in order, for example:
+If a there are multiple duplicate nodes at the same level, they are defined using a [Key][Keys] where the key is the duplicated node name and the [Item][Items] is a list of each of the corresponding duplicate node's data, for example:

 ``` json
 {